Punched in the Gut:

 People went to church; college students to the library to study or finish papers.
 Eileen McGrath and her Radcliffe choral group went to Providence to give a concert.3 In rural Iowa, Harold Parker brought a box of candy to Ruth Roorda’s house and asked her for their first date that evening.4 In Washington the Redskins and Eagles were scheduled to kick off at 2:00.5

 The News Arrives.
 The attack came at 7:55 a.m.
 Hawaii time, which was 12:55 p.m. in the East.
 About an hour later announcements were made at the Redskins game for Admiral Bland, Captain Fenn, the Philippines’ resident commissioner and other officials to report to their offices.
 No announcement was made to the fans, however, and the game was played to its conclusion.
 In Boston, radio station WEEI interrupted the program Spirit of ’41 to announce the attack.
-But additional details were slow to arrive and CBS joined the regularly scheduled New York Philharmonic broadcast a little after 3:00.6
+Additional details were slow to arrive, however, and CBS joined the regularly scheduled New York Philharmonic broadcast a little after 3:00.6

 There were only a few television stations and several thousand receivers in the entire country at the time, mostly near New York city.
 WNBT broke into a broadcast of the movie Millionaire Playboy to announce the attack.
 Eventually the station put its AP teleprinter in front of the camera so viewers could watch news flashes as they arrived.8

-In Iowa Ruth and Harold were on their date when news of the attack came over the car radio.
-Eileen McGrath got the news when her bus returning from Providence drove past newsboys shouting the headlines in Harvard Square.
-Redskins fans found out as they exited the stadium into a sea of newsboys selling extra editions.
+In Iowa, Ruth and Harold were on their date when news of the attack came over the car radio.
+Eileen McGrath got the news when the bus returning from her Providence concert drove past newsboys shouting the headlines in Harvard Square.
+Redskins fans found out as they exited the stadium into a sea of newsboys hawking extra editions.